● Matt 5:3 . . Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 ● Prv 19:17 . .
 He who is kind to the poor lends to the Lord; and He will reward him for what he has done.

-One could actually think of charity as contributions to a heavenly 401K.
+One could actually think of supporting a charity as contributions to a heavenly 401K.

 ● Rev 16:15 . .
 Take note: I will come as unexpectedly as a thief!
 Blessed are all who are watching for me, who keep their robes ready so they will not need to walk naked and embarrassed.

 Christ's return is commonly spoken of as "soon" but the Bible speaks of it as sudden and without warning rather than soon.

 ● Matt 24:27 . .
 For just as the lightning comes from the east, and flashes even to the west, so shall the coming of the Son of Man be.

 "all who keep their robes ready so they will not need to walk naked and embarrassed" is a colloquialism similar to the old saw "be careful you don't get caught with your pants down".